Vyral/kathleen-provancher/_posts/2019-02-01-why-the-increasing-frequency-of-price-reductions-matters-to-you.md

 This is part of the reason having an experienced real estate professional working on your behalf is so important.
 Your agent should be happy to provide you with a custom market analysis, which will use local real estate data to determine how you should price your home.

-Overpricing will inevitably cause your home to sit on the market, which means that, even after you make a reduction, buyers may be still be hesitant to make an offer. **When buyers see that a home has been on the market for a long time, they may believe there’s something wrong with it.**
+Overpricing will inevitably cause your home to sit on the market, which means that even after you make a reduction, buyers may still be hesitant to make an offer. **When buyers see that a home has been on the market for a long time, they may believe there’s something wrong with it.**

 Don’t let this happen to you.
 Price your home correctly from the start so that you can take advantage of today’s real estate market.